Climate-based broccoli planting guide for Surrey, British Columbia

 Typical days to maturity 60–75

-Gardeners usually start indoors around February 21 and plant outdoors from about March 28.
+Broccoli is usually started indoors around February 21 and planted outdoors during the normal local window of March 28 to April 11.
 Most varieties need about 60–75 days to reach maturity once they are in the garden.

 Broccoli usually performs comfortably in Surrey.
 Gardeners get the most from this climate when they use the margin to improve finish quality rather than merely count on maturity.